 Benton and Fern have two options for sleeping at Northwest Trek.
 They each have man-made dens behind-the-scenes, where they are offered food daily (although, they don’t always wake up for it).
 The dens have heated floors and giant straw beds for them to get cozy in.

-“The den is a hole, five-feet in diameter, with an opening just large enough to accommodate the bears’ body size,” said Withers.
+“The den is a hole, five-feet in diameter, with an opening just large enough to accommodate the bears’ body size,” said Haley.
 “The den is meant to be pretty snug, in order for them to keep heat inside.”

 Once comfortably inside, the bears will pull down even more vegetation toward the opening to keep it warm and dry.
 The den only fits one bear, and Benton and Fern will only trade places a few times throughout the four or five months of torpor.